ghc/ghc/docs/users_guide/glasgow_exts.rst

 .. _type-in-type:
 .. _kind-polymorphism:

-Kind polymorphism and Type-in-Type
+Kind polymorphism
 ==================================

 .. extension:: TypeInType
-    :shortdesc: Allow kinds to be used as types, including explicit kind variable quantification, higher-rank
-        kinds, kind synonyms, and kind families.
-        Implies :extension:`DataKinds`, :extension:`KindSignatures`,
-        and :extension:`PolyKinds`.
+    :shortdesc: Deprecated.
+Enable kind polymorphism and datatype promotion.

-    :implies: :extension:`PolyKinds`, :extension:`DataKinds`, :extension:`KindSignatures`
+    :implies: :extension:`PolyKinds`, :extension:`DataKinds`, :extension:`KindSignatures`,
+              :extension:`NoStarIsType`
     :since: 8.0.1

-    Allow kinds to be as intricate as types, allowing explicit quantification over kind variables, higher-rank kinds, and the use of type synonyms and families in kinds, among other features.
+    In the past this extension used to enable advanced type-level programming techniques.
+Now it's a shorthand for a couple of other extensions.

 .. extension:: PolyKinds
     :shortdesc: Enable kind polymorphism.